Poem-2 Fire and Ice, 10th-Eng

 6. What is the main idea of the poem ‘Fire and Ice’?

 Ans.
-The main idea of the poem Fire and Ice is that the world will end one day.
-There is greed and hate among human beings.
+The main idea of the poem Fire and ice is that the world will end one day because of greed and hate which has developed among human beings.
 The poet thinks that this greed and hatred will destroy the world one day.

 7. ‘But if it had to perish twice’.
 How will the world perish twice?

 Ans.
-According to the poet, the world will end due to the ‘fire’, which symbolises desire.
+According to the poet, the world will end due to the ‘fire’, which symbolised desire.
 But if the world had to end twice then it will be due to the hatred symbolised by ‘ice’.
-The poet feels that there is enough hatred among the people.
+The poet feels that there is enough hatred in the world that is spreading among the people.
 This hatred will end the world one day.

 Ans: This means that hatred is just as powerful as desire.
 Even though it is "cold" and silent, hatred (ice) is strong enough to destroy the entire world.